 A supervised practical experience in a public or private organization appropriate to the student's program of study.
 The internship requires written documentation of the student's experiences and a research project or critical evaluation of the experience.
-Students may earn up to two (2) course-credits (a minimum of 8 hours per week for 15 weeks is required for each course credit.
+Students may earn up to two (2) course-credits in one semester (a minimum of 8 hours per week for 15 weeks is required for a total of 120 hours for each course-credit.
 The internship is not intended to satisfy or substitute for any of the course required for the major.
-This course may be taken more than once for credit.
+NOTE: This course may be taken for a maximum combined total of four (4) course-credits.
+Each internship must provide a unique experience.
+Open to Computer Science majors only.